nodauf/Go-RouterSocks/README.md

 Router socks
 ======

+The next step after compromising a machine is to enumerate the network behind.
+Many tools exist to expose a socks port on the attacker's machine and send all the traffic through a tunnel to the compromised machine.
+When several socks ports are available, we have to manage different proxychains configuration to choose the targeted network.
+This tool will expose one socks port and route the traffic through the configured path.

 The idea came after using [chisel](https://github.com/jpillora/chisel).
 Chisel is really helpful but it can get hard to manage many clients as it is opening a new socks port for each new client with reverse mode.

 ![Schema](./images/schema.png)